Receiver (video game): Gameplay

-In Receiver, players must control an in-game character, known as a "Receiver", to search for eleven audio tapes from around a procedurally generated world, randomly arranged after each death.
+In Receiver, players must control an in-game character, known as a "Receiver", to search for eleven audio tapes (voiced by Aubrey Serr, their lead artist), from around a procedurally generated world, randomly arranged after each death.
 Ammunition and flashlights are scattered throughout the world as well.
 Players start with a random handgun, either a Smith & Wesson Model 10 revolver, a Colt M1911A1 semi-automatic pistol, or a selective fire Glock 17 pistol with an automatic sear.
 Players are also given a random inventory of ammunition and/or spare magazines for their weapon.
-Players may also start with a flashlight.
+Players may also start with a flashlight (modeled after the Mini Maglite).
 While searching for tapes, the player encounters stationary sentry turrets and mobile hover drones that attack the player.
 A single hit to the player will kill them.
-Shooting these automated defenses can disable them, with shots to vital components, such as cameras, weapons, a motor, or a battery scoring significantly more damage.
-If a player dies, they lose all progress and the game is reset with a new randomly-generated level layout, spawn position, and inventory.
+Shooting these automated defenses can disable them, with shots to vital components, such as the camera, the ammunition box, a motor, or specifically the battery, which when hit, will instantly disable them.
+If a player dies, they lose all progress and the game is reset with a new, randomly-generated level layout, spawn position, and inventory.

-A core element of the game is how the player fires and reloads the handgun.
+A core element of the game is how the player fires, and reloads their handgun.
 The gun has to be used in a semi-realistic fashion, meaning that all aspects of reloading the gun have to be enacted individually with different key presses.
-Rather than finding magazines as seen in most shooters, the player finds cartridges which must be individually loaded into the revolver chambers or pistol magazines.
-In-game actions mapped to individual key presses include, but are not limited to: removing the magazine from the pistol, inserting a cartridge into a magazine, inserting a magazine into the pistol, pulling back the slide, cocking the hammer, toggling the safety, inspecting the chamber, releasing the slide stop, and spinning the cylinder of the revolver.
+Rather than starting with a set of fully loaded magazines as seen in most shooters, the player finds cartridges which must be individually loaded into their revolver's chambers or pistol magazines.
+In-game actions mapped to individual key presses include, but are not limited to: removing the magazine from the pistol, inserting a cartridge into a magazine, inserting a magazine into the pistol, pulling back the slide, cocking the hammer, toggling the safety, inspecting the chamber, engaging and/or releasing the slide stop, and spinning the cylinder on a revolver.
 To emphasize understanding of the firearm, the player's handgun starts in a random condition; the magazine or chamber may be loaded or empty, the slide may be locked or unlocked, and the safety may be on or off.

+In Receiver 2, the game also introduces the core element of firearm safety, by the addition of firearm malfunctions, this includes: failure to eject, failure to feed, double feeds, failure to extract (the extractor failing to extract a spent casing from the chamber) and out-of-battery malfunctions.
+In relation to firearm safety, the player can also cause negligent discharges, depending on whether they holstered carefully or carelessly, which can have consequences ranging from (depending on the firearm used) unintentionally shooting their leg, or in worst case scenarios, instant death.
+The additions mentioned before-hand are also explained in-game by the audio tapes (now narrated by Leo Wiggins).